After Your Project: Archiving Your Research Data

 Here is a description of the repository that you can use or modify for your data management plan:

 Utah State University, through the Merrill-Cazier Library, provides institutional repository services through the bepress Digital Commons platform.
 DigitalCommons@USU supports all file types and formats.
-File are provided with persistent URLs, and if needed, Library staff can obtain DOIs for datasets.
-The system is able to produce license and copyright statement as needed, and creates standard citations.
+File are provided with persistent URLs, and Library staff obtain DOIs for datasets.
+The system is able to produce license and copyright statement, and creates standard citations.
 All files are backed up at multiple sites, including cloud storage.
 Preservation copies are stored in Amazon Web Services, with redundant storage across multiple facilities and are regularly verified for integrity of data using checksums.

 Requirements for Depositing Data into DigitalCommons@USU